Qoo10

-Qoo10 is a Southeast Asian e-commerce platform, formerly known as GMarket, headquartered in Singapore.
+Qoo10 was a Southeast Asian e-commerce platform, formerly known as GMarket, headquartered in Singapore.
 It operates localized online marketplaces across Singapore, Indonesia, Malaysia, mainland China, and Hong Kong, and on one international online marketplace.
 It optimizes its platform and services for small and medium enterprise merchants.

 History

 Qoo10 was founded as a subsidiary of Qoo10 Pte.
 Ltd., in 2010 by Giosis Pte.
 Ltd., a joint venture between Gmarket founder Ku Young Bae and eBay.

 Gmarket was founded in South Korea in 2000 as a subsidiary of Interpark.
 In December 2007, Gmarket was established in Japan.
 Gmarket was next established in Singapore in December 2008.

 In April 2009, Ku Young Bae sold Gmarket to eBay.

 In May 2010, Giosis Pte.
 Ltd. was established as a joint venture between Ku and eBay to further develop Singapore and Japan marketplaces, and expand in the region.

 In March and April 2011, Gmarket was established in Indonesia and Malaysia respectively.
 In September, Gmarket launched its global marketplace.

 In May 2012, Gmarket was rebranded as Qoo10.

 In January 2013, Qoo10 was established in China.

 In January 2015, Qoo10 was established in Hong Kong..
 In July, Giosis raises US$82.1 million in series a funding from Singapore Press Holdings, eBay, Oak Investment Partners, Saban Capital Group, Brookside Capital, and UVM 2 Venture Investments The company stated their intention to use the funds to accelerate Qoo10's technology growth and service development, while investing in additional infrastructure and talent acquisition.

 In April 2018, eBay completed acquisition of Giosis Private Limited and its Japan properties, including Qoo10.jp, which will operate independently from other Qoo10 sites. eBay relinquished its stakes in Giosis' non-Japanese businesses, which moved under newly established parent company, Qoo10 Pvt.
 Ltd.

 In October 2019, Qoo10 acquired ShopClues, an Indian e-commerce platform.

+In February 2024, Qoo10 acquired Wish.com, an American e-commerce platform for approximately $173 million.
+At that time, the Qoo10.com site rebranded the logo from Qoo10 to Wish+.
+But the Tmon and WeMakePrice refund issue cause the name to be retracted to Qoo10.

+In August 2024, Qoo10 reportedly cut over 80% of its workforce in Singapore.
+This restructuring followed reports of financial instability within Qoo10's South Korean operations, where the platform had allegedly defaulted on payments to local merchants and consumers in July 2024.
+The payment delays, aggravated by the retrenchments of account managers, prompted several merchants to file small claims and police reports.
+In September 2024, the Monetary Authority of Singapore ordered Qoo10 to suspend payment services in Singapore, due to excessive unfulfilled orders and payment obligations to merchants and customers.
+Qoo10 also ceased operations in Malaysia, shutting down its Malaysian platform, Qoo10.my, as part of its broader effort to consolidate resources amidst its financial difficulties.
+On 11 November 2024, Qoo10 was ordered to wind up in Singapore after the Singapore High Court found the company to be insolvent.